Staff profile

 It is well known that Roman amphitheatres could be used for water displays, the arena filled with water to mimic sea-battles or other performances (Coleman 1993).
 Less well known, however, is the use of theatre buildings for water spectacles.
 Gustavo Traversari (1960) was the first to consider this theme closely, hypothesizing a type of performance called the ‘tetimimo’; and, more recently, Anne Berlan-Bajard (2006) has extended his work, establishing that such water displays took place well before Late Antiquity.
 Nonetheless, they remain disputed in nature, lacking proper definition, and, above all, close approximation to the archaeological evidence.
 Indeed, recent monographs on theatres (Rossetto and Pisani Sartorio 1994, Sear 2006) do not sufficiently treat the architectural elements that made water displays possible, and modern architectural handbooks (Gros 1996) underplay the role of water in Roman performances.
 Evidence for the supply of water to theatres remains generally neglected.

-The present research project will focus on aquatic installations in Roman theatres, adopting up-to-date architectural methodologies (Taylor 2003, Giuliani 2006), and building on recent work on regional theatres (Tosi 2003), to determine the architectural aspects of these installations.
+The present research project will focus on aquatic installations in Roman theatres, adopting up-to-date architectural methodologies for the study of buildings, such as structural and stratigraphic analysis and photogrammetry, and considers engineering aspects to understand these installations, as well as the sewerage system of the building.
 It will also illuminate the cultural influences in the Roman Empire that catalysed architectural changes in theatres, making possible the performance of water shows.
-The project will consider those installations related to specific aquatic uses and their gradual integration into Roman theatre design from the Early Empire up to Late Antiquity.
+The project will consider those installations related to specific aquatic uses in order to formulate hypothesis on the operation of the water system in Roman italian theatres from the Early Empire up to Late Antiquity.

 Recent Conference Presentations